 Research proves this point.
 Studies around the world show that your productivity diminishes the more hours you put in.

-Sweden tested the idea of shorter working hours with their health care workers.
+Sweden tested shorter working hours with their health care workers.
 Nurses at a retirement home worked 6-hour days while still being paid for 8-hour days for an entire year.
-Over that period, the government realized that productivity increased as did quality of care.
+Over that period, the government realized that productivity increased, as did quality of care.

-Similar to nursing, writing is a physically, emotionally, and mentally taxing profession.
+Whilst different to nursing, writing can be a physically, emotionally, and mentally taxing profession.
 If you’ve spent any kind of time writing, you know how draining it can be to sit in front of a keyboard for 6 hours.
 You’ve gone through the gamut of emotions as you write, mentally challenging yourself to write the best sentence ever.
 And your legs and tush are numb from sitting too long in a chair.

 Have you found your peak writing hours yet?
-If you haven’t, try it for a few days.
-Limit your writing hours to 6 or less and see what happens to your productivity and creativity.
+If you haven’t, try limiting your writing time for a few days.
+Start off at 6 hours or fewer and see what happens to your productivity and creativity.

 Physical exertion gets your blood pumping, rushing oxygen and nutrients to your brain.
 Murakami runs 10 kilometers or swims 1500 meters a day, sometimes both.
 Vonnegut took breaks from writing to do pushups.
 Other writers type while walking on a treadmill.

 There are plenty of ways you can incorporate physical activity into your day.
 And since there are a gazillion articles already out there with tips and hints, we won’t kick this poor, dead horse.

 Most productivity experts suggest you do the hardest, most important task first.
 Have you noticed how many writers get up early and write before noon?
 Writing first thing means you’re not struggling to find time to fit it in during the day.
 It also prevents life from getting in the way and leaving you with no time to write.